 Term: The term of the proposed Ruby Pipeline capacity is for 25 years, beginning as early as April 1, 2012 but no later than November 1, 2012.

-Maximum Daily Quantity (MDQ): November 1st - April 30th of each year: 10,000 dths/day.
-Ruby would also provide Cascade with an option for 20,000 Dth per day (in addition to the 10,000 Dth described above) pursuant to the same terms and conditions.
+Maximum Daily Quantity (MDQ): November 1st - April 30th of each year: 10,000 Dths/day.
+Ruby would also provide Cascade with an option for 20,000 Dths/day (in addition to the 10,000 Dths described above) pursuant to the same terms and conditions.
 The option would expire on October 31, 2014.
 If at any time during the option period, Ruby receives a bona fide offer from a third party to contract for the optioned capacity, Ruby would provide notice to Cascade with sixty days to exercise the option.
 This will be contractually structured consistent with FERC allowances.

 Receipt Point(s): Any Ruby interconnect at the Opal Hub, including (CIG, Overthrust, Pioneer)